 - Who needs to interact with human capital management software?
 The primary consumers of the HCM systems are employees, HR managers, and finance executives.

 - Which capabilities do you need in the human capital management software?
 The capabilities of an HCM system could include onboarding, training, skill development, performance management, and recruiting.

 - What are the different options for human capital management software?
 The options for HR and HCM could include simple payroll software or a full-blown HCM system to manage the needs of the entire HR department.

 3. E-commerce and POS Platforms

+- Which capabilities do you need in digital commerce software?
 At a minimum, you need a content and commerce management system that allows you to build a decent web presence and optimize the site for search engines.
-Then you might have more robust needs such as digital asset management, a digital experience platform, and product information management to support experiences such as buy-online-pickup-in-store and omnichannel.
+Then you might have more robust needs such as digital asset management, and a digital experience platform.
+As well as a product information management system to support experiences such as buy-online-pickup-in-store and omnichannel.

 2. ERP and Accounting Software

 - Which companies need to include ERP as part of their enterprise architecture?
 The companies need an ERP system when siloed systems become a bottleneck to their growth and require substantial admin efforts to enter data in multiple systems.
 Companies that might be below $10 million in revenue might be able to manage without a fully integrated ERP.

 - Why do you need ERP software?
 The ERP systems are designed for a cross-departmental operational workflow where the alignment of multiple functions such as sales, finance, procurement, and operations is necessary to deliver goods and services timely.
 And the ERP systems offer cross-departmental insights and KPIs that would be inaccurate and require substantial efforts with siloed systems.

 - Who needs to interact with ERP software?
 Everyone who touches the operational core, including sales, operations, finance, and procurement, might interact with an ERP system.